Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: A Model of Cognitively-Faithful Decision-Making

 \iflongversion Thus, while at first glance, $n$-way comparisons would appear to require quadratic time (comparing all pairs), they are actually computable in linear time (assessing each item individually, then making $n-1$ comparisons).
 We conjecture that while humans can easily handle binary comparisons (constant complexity), they become less accurate as the computation becomes more complex with additional items, and cognitive biases arise as a result.
 However, this approach still motivates $\sigma$-transitivity, as the complexity of choosing among $n$ items is still greatly reduced over the general case, making it a feasible candidate for effective and efficient human decision making.
 Moreover, while computing the preference distribution requires \emph{linear memory}, selecting the \emph{most likely} option in the preference distribution requires only \emph{constant memory} (by keeping track of both the current probability in the chain, and the highest denormalized probability thus observed). \todo{Does this imply computational stuff, like for convex optimization?} \fi

 \begin{restatable}[Proportionality of Choice]{theorem}{thmprop} Suppose a probabilistic decision rule over $n \geq 3$ items that obeys the \emph{choice axiom}. \iflongversion TODO

-\fi Then $H(\cdot, \cdot)$ admits a $\sigma$-transitive factoring with logistic $ \sigma$. \iflongversion In other words, the choice axiom requires a Bradley-Terry decision model. \fi \end{restatable}
+\fi Then $H(\cdot, \cdot)$ admits a $\sigma$-transitive factoring with logistic $ \sigma(\cdot)$. \iflongversion In other words, the choice axiom requires a Bradley-Terry decision model. \fi \end{restatable}

 \todo{Discuss noise and cognitive biases.
 This is more reasonable when probabilities aren't too extreme.} \todo{New theorem: noisy decision making.} \Cref{thm:prop} uniquely characterizes the Bradley-Terry model, but is only interesting insofar as the model is believable.
-Alternative models of $n$-way decision making are also well-studied, such as noisy observation, where utility + noise is observed for each alternative, and the largest observation wins, resulting in a probability distribution over outcomes.
-In particular, the Bradley-Terry model arises (non-uniquely) from homoskedastic Gumbel noise, but of course the Thurstone–Mosteller model \citep{thurstone1927law,mosteller1951remarks} arises from homoskedastic Gaussian noise (hence the probit link function), and from this perspective, $\sigma$-transitivity can be generalized to $n$-way decision models whenever the distribution with CDF $\sigma$ can be expressed as the difference of two i.i.d. random variables.\todo{Always the case?}
+Alternative models of $n$-way decision making are also well-studied, such as noisy observation, where utility + noise is observed for each option, and the largest observation wins, resulting in a probability distribution over outcomes.
+In particular, the Bradley-Terry model arises (non-uniquely) from homoskedastic Gumbel noise, but of course the Thurstone–Mosteller model \citep{thurstone1927law,mosteller1951remarks} arises from homoskedastic Gaussian noise (hence the probit link function), and from this perspective, $\sigma$-transitivity can be generalized to $n$-way decision models whenever the distribution with CDF $\sigma$ decomposes as the difference of two i.i.d.\ random variables, i.e., is in the \emph{difference-form decomposable} (DFD) family, although such decompositions \emph{are not always unique} \citep{carnal1989decomposition,ewerhart2025possibility}. \todo{Not always the case?}

 Overall, with reasonable domain-specific assumptions, we recover other standard modeling classes from our two-stage modeling framework, highlighting the expressive power of our modeling class.
 Importantly, assumptions like linearity and monotonicity are domain-dependent and need to be qualitatively justified for the problem context.
 Classes, like logistic regressors, that implicitly encode these assumptions may not generate cognitively-faithful models when the human decision process violates these assumptions.
 Instead, we based our modeling class on generic axioms of human decision processes, which can be further constrained by domain-specific assumptions as necessary.